rmtsoa/ont_tutorial_pinfish/README.md

 ### Licence and Copyright:

-© 2018 Oxford Nanopore Technologies Ltd.
+© 2019 Oxford Nanopore Technologies Ltd.

-Bioinformatics-Tutorials is distributed by Oxford Nanopore Technologies under the terms of the MPL-2.0 license.
+ont_tutorial_pinfish and other Nanopore tutorials are distributed by Oxford Nanopore Technologies under the terms of the MPL-2.0 license.

 ### FAQs: